NightmindOfficial/wmcc_storybot/README.md

 Other packages needed by the script should come with the base installation of your `Python` distribution.

+In case you are using a conda environment, make sure to activate the environment first before running the `streamlit` command.

 You will also need your own OpenAI API key, which can be obtained on your [OpenAI Account page](https://platform.openai.com/docs/quickstart/account-setup).

 ### Running the script